OogleOG/CodeManager/README.md

-# Code Snippet Manager
+# Code manager.Snippet Manager

 A lightweight Java desktop application for managing code snippets.
 Built with Swing, this app allows developers to organize, search, and reuse code snippets efficiently.

 ## Features
 - **Add, Edit, Delete Snippets**: Quickly manage your personal library of code snippets.
 - **Search**: Find snippets by title, language, description, or tags.
-- **Snippet Details**: View metadata such as creation/last modified date.
+- **manager.Snippet Details**: View metadata such as creation/last modified date.
 - **Preview Pane**: Display snippets in a monospaced font for easy reading.
 - **Persistence**: Snippets are automatically saved to `snippets.dat` on exit and reloaded on startup.
 - **Import/Export**: Backup or share your snippet collection with others.